mjbright/gwp/README.md

-# Go Web Programming
+# Go Web Programming - mjbright

-This is the code repository for the Go Web Programming book
+This is my modified code repository for the Go Web Programming book

+My experiments with the code in my environment - as I want it.